-The mistake to avoid is typing or saying “Guinness Brewery” and assuming that any St. James’s Gate result will do.
+When setting the destination, use Guinness Storehouse rather than only “Guinness Brewery” or St. James’s Gate.
 Guinness is a large historic brewery area, while the visitor attraction is the Guinness Storehouse.
 If you choose the wrong final anchor, you may arrive near the wider complex but still have an annoying final movement before your booked visit.

 Confirm the Final Target: Guinness Storehouse at St. James’s Gate, Not the Brewery Complex